INV-WZQ/SparseD/README.md

 ## Acknowledgments
-Our sparse attention is accelerated by [FlexAttention](https://arxiv.org/abs/2412.05496).
+Our sparse attention is accelerated by [FlexAttention](https://arxiv.org/abs/2412.05496), and implemented on [Dream](https://github.com/DreamLM/Dream) and [LLaDA](https://github.com/ML-GSAI/LLaDA).
 We extend our gratitude to the community for their valuable contributions!